Coming Soon

 Trust But Verify

 AI output can look polished and professional while being subtly wrong.
 A confident-sounding statistic might be fabricated.
 A balanced-looking analysis might contain hidden bias.
-A factual claim might be a hallucination.
-Building the habit of verification is essential for anyone who uses AI.
+A factual claim might be a hallucination — content the model generated because it was statistically plausible, not because it was true.
+Building the habit of verification is essential for anyone who uses AI for anything that will be read, shared, or acted on.

 QA Challenge